How to Vent a Bathroom Fan Through the Roof? – Watch Video!

 • You must install special filters on them to avoid inside dirt, dust, and insects.

-• Aerators are attached to anchor bolts or special roof nails.
+• Aerators are attached to anchor bolts or unique roof nails.

 • Use a particular tape or sealant to remove the grooves and avoid flow.

 In addition to the aerator, a comb with fishers that protects the gap can be installed for the same purposes.
-Roof fans are often included – they are good on flat roofs, where natural blowing is impossible, and on a flat top, where the ventilation is not strong enough.
+Roof fans are often included—they are good on flat roofs, where natural blowing is impossible, and on flat tops, where the ventilation is not strong enough.

 gold ira scams buyer beware